mattparker/lamplighthelp/source/16-6-2_Outcomes.markdown

 ### Data entry types for different measures

 Information on how to add and update descriptors is given in the sections below.
-This explains how your choices of the measure will affect the data entry options once descriptors are set up.
+This explains how your choices of the measure will affect the data entry options once the descriptors are set up.

 - For Score measures with no descriptors set, the data entry will be a numerical text field - type in a number to save the value.